pjgeutjens/www-leanfield-io/content/post/on-staggered-learning-mindmaps-and-mnemonics.md

 I want to take special care at this time to make two points to you, the reader, about the contents of this article.

 1. Learning about learning is an ongoing discovery.
 I am still refining my methods and tweaking my habits to improve, based on results studying for exams.
 Therefore I do not pretend to have a magic recipe for ultra-efficient study, nor do I strive to tell you what to do when tackling exams and how to do it.
 I am only documenting my own findings and sharing them hoping others can benefit.
 2. I do not strive to spend the least amount of money possible on course materials in order to pass the exams.
 I still use online courses and preparation exams that often require me to pay.
-I have a PluralSight subscription and am a CloudSkills member and I regularly use paid preparation exam questions.
+I pay for a PluralSight subscription and am a CloudSkills member.
+I regularly use paid preparation exam questions.
 While they are not essential, in my opinion they do offer benefits.

 # What I learned about learning